 Can I watch live news free on MSNBC.com?

-You’ll need to either subscribe to cable, or a live TV streaming service like the ones we’ve been talking about to sign in to live stream on MSNBC.com.
+You’ll need to either subscribe to cable, or a live TV streaming service like the ones we’ve been talking about to legally live stream on MSNBC.com.

-The good news?
-If you sign up to any of the six live tv streaming services discussed in this guide, then you can use your subscription to watch a live feed on MSNBC.com.
+If you sign up to any of the live tv streaming services discussed in this guide, then you can use your subscription to watch a live feed on MSNBC.com.

-But here’s the thing.
-It’s easier to just watch MSNBC live through whatever live TV service that you subscribe to.
-It doesn’t matter if we’re talking about a watching MSNBC live on a Roku, iPhone, PC or Mac.
+But it’s easier to just watch MSNBC live through whatever live TV service that you subscribe to.
+You can use a Roku for your television, or your iPhone if you’re not near a TV.

 The same rules apply for watching on your MSNBC app.
 In fact, you’ll find even less live stuff on the app.
 You’d be better off using the MSNBC Live Audio Stream.